Restless (TV series): Part One

 The first episode opens in the 1970s with Ruth Gilmartin, a PhD student at St John's College, Cambridge, driving with her young son to visit her mother in her country cottage.
 When she arrives, her mother, Sally Gilmartin, is nervous and believes that men are watching her from the nearby woods.
 Ruth mocks her mother's fears.
 Sally then hands her a notebook with the name "Eva Delectorskaya" on the front, and informs her daughter that Eva Delectorskaya is Sally's real name.

 The action then moves to Paris in 1939.
 Eva, as a young woman, is shown with her brother.
 The family, which also includes their father, has recently arrived in Paris from Russia.
 After leaving Eva, her brother is kicked to death in the street by a gang of men.
-After the funeral, Eva is approached by an man whom she had earlier seen talking to her brother.
+After the funeral, Eva is approached by a man whom she had earlier seen talking to her brother.
 He introduces himself as Lucas Romer and gives Eva a business card for the company "AAS Ltd".

 Later Eva returns to the flat she shares with her father and finds Lucas there.
 Lucas tells her that he works for the British security services, and her brother was working for him.
 He tells Eva that war is imminent and that he wants her to become a spy like her brother.
 Eva is initially reluctant but then agrees after Lucas says that her father can be given free treatment in Britain.
 She is taken to Scotland for training at a country house, where she proves herself extremely capable at memory tests and a survival exercise.

-During this period war breaks out.
-After her training Lucas tells her that they will be working in Belgium.
-In Ostend Eva is part of a team fabricating fake news stories to be picked up by the Germans.
-During this period Eva and Lucas become lovers.
+War breaks out.
+After Eva's training, Lucas tells her that they will be working in Belgium.
+In Ostend, Eva is part of a team fabricating fake news stories to be picked up by the Germans.
+During this period, Eva and Lucas become lovers.
 She is then selected to observe an operation in the fictitious Dutch border town of Preslo, but the operation goes wrong and results in the death of a Dutch intelligence officer and the capture of SIS officers by the German Sicherheitsdienst (SD-Security Service).
 This was based on the true events of the Venlo Incident.